ttscoff/searchlink/README.md

 ![](images/searchlink-text-short-400.jpg)
 <!--END GITHUB-->

-SearchLink is a System Service for macOS which handles searching multiple sources and automatically generating Markdown links for text.
+SearchLink is a System Service (Quick Action) for macOS which searches multiple web sources and automatically generates Markdown links for text.
+It allows you to write without leaving your editor to run web searches for the items you want to link to.
+It's great for blogging, and excellent for creating podcast show notes, among other things.

 It works in a few ways: